Researchers show for the first time what forms after a supernova

 Companion star survives supernova

-This could be related to the presence of at least one other star.
+This might be related to the presence of at least one other star.
 Such Binary star systems are not unusual.
 As a rule, he survives companion star but not a supernova.
 In the case of SN 2022jli, the two objects continue to orbit each other.

 This is how the supernova probably happened (from left to right and top to bottom)